Analytical calculation of self-force effects on a scalar particle in an eccentric orbit around a Schwarzschild black hole: Scalar Radiation

+In order to compute explicit expressions for the fluxes, it is crucial to perform the sum over $(l,m)$.
+However, in this case, the sum is finite and we only need to take into account a finite number of modes, namely $l=0,...,4$.
+Explicit expressions for the fluxes in units of $\varepsilon$ are given below

+where, to be consistent, we kept the same number of PN-coefficients for both fluxes.
+It is important to recall that this expansion must always be done as a \textit{last} step of the calculation in order to avoid a polynomial growth in time that would generate divergent fluxes.

 The usual comparisons against the circular orbit are presented in Figure \ref{fig:fluxes}.
-We complement these plots by also producing
+We further provide plots of the quantity

-where $\xi=\{E,L\}$ presented in Eqs~\eqref{res:energy_flux} and~\eqref{res:angmom_flux}, respectively.
-We see that in this case the difference with the circular case is $\sim 10^{-7}$ for the energy flux but it is two order of magnitude larger for the angular momentum flux.
+where $\xi=\{E,L\}$ are presented in Eqs.~\eqref{res:energy_flux} and~\eqref{res:angmom_flux}, respectively.
+We see that in this case the difference with the circular limit is $\sim 10^{-7}$ for the energy flux in the domain of $e\leq0.2$ and $u_p\geq1/8$.
+In the same range of $(u_p,e)$, the angular momentum flux is two orders of magnitude larger.